kimmowikman/simple-logger/README.md

 # simple-logger
 Simple and secure logger

-No need to use packages.
-Just copy this file to your project with appropriate package name.
+No need to write pom.xmls or jars or whatnot, just copy and paste this file to your project and change package name to match yours.
+Need different time format, just change the format string.

+Inspired by Log4shell vulnerability.